 We highly recommend that you visit Con Dao as soon as possible.
-Con Dao’s tourism is still not heavily developed so there are fewer crowds and lack of mega-resorts along the beachfront.
-We love how the island maintains its local lifestyle as many local restaurants close early by 8pm.
-If you’re into nightlife, there isn’t any.
-However, it’s a wonderful place to spend 3+ days or take a weekend trip from Ho Chi Minh City.
+Con Dao’s tourism is still not heavily developed so there are fewer crowds and a lack of mega-resorts along the beachfront.
+We love how this beautiful island maintains its local lifestyle as many local restaurants close early by 8:00pm.
+If you’re into nightlife, then you’re out of luck as there isn’t any.

 If you’re looking for other Vietnam beach destinations, check out our other posts on Danang, Nha Trang, Mui Ne, Phu Quoc, Quy Nhon, and Ly Son Island.